-Diligent investigation and preparation is the key to any successful prosecution in a criminal case.
+The key to any successful prosecution in a criminal case is careful preparation by witnesses, and a thorough investigation by the law enforcement agency.
 Adequate documentation is essential.
-IF IT'S NOT IN THE CASE REPORT, IT DID NOT HAPPEN.
-All reports, statements or other evidence in the case should be brought to the attention of the Prosecutor well in advance of trial so that he may adequately comply with discovery orders.
-The Court may exclude from the trial any evidence when the defendant is not notified before trial of its existence.
+All reports, statements or other evidence in the case should be brought to the attention of the Prosecutor well in advance of trial so that he/she may adequately comply with Court ordered discovery.
+The Court may exclude from the trial any evidence where the defendant is not notified before trial of its existence.

-You are under no obligation to speak with anyone regarding the case outside the courtroom before trial.
+You are under no obligation to speak with the defendant, his attorney or his investigator before trial.
+That is entirely up to you.
 Any effort to do so should be reported to the Prosecutor immediately.
-However, you may be required to give a deposition.
+In any event, you may be required to give a deposition, where you will provide sworn testimony and answer questions outside the courtroom in the presence of the Prosecutor, the Defense Attorney, and a stenographer.

-If you have not had previous courtroom experience, make it a point to visit the court and listen to others testify.
+If you have not had previous Courtroom experience, make it a point to visit the Court and listen to others testify.
 This is the best way to understand and familiarize yourself with what you will face as a witness without taking the stand yourself.